cbossi/zensical-playground/README.md

 Problem: The `build` command of zensical does not terminate when used inside a folder mounted to the host.
 The site artifacts are created, but the command keeps running. (the same behavior is observed with this image, too: https://hub.docker.com/r/joshooaj/zensical)

 Solution: The content of the project is copied to a temporary folder not mounted to the host system.
-The `build` command is then executed in this temporary folder and finally the contentn is copied back to the mounted folder.
+The `build` command is then executed in this temporary folder and finally the content is copied back to the mounted folder.